i18n-site/md/en/blog/tech/search.md

 [TinySearch](https://github.com/tinysearch/tinysearch), which uses a Bloom filter for searching, cannot be used for prefix search (for example, entering `goo`, searching for `good`, `google`), and cannot achieve a similar automatic completion effect.

-Due to dissatisfaction with the shortcomings of existing solutions, `i18n.site` has developed a new pure front-end full-text search solution with the following characteristics:
+Due to the shortcomings of the existing solutions, `i18n.site` has independently developed a new pure front-end full-text search solution, which has the following characteristics:

 1. Supports multi-language search and has a small volume.
 The size of the search kernel after packaging with `gzip` is `6.9KB` (for comparison, the size of `lunrjs` is `25KB`)
 1. Builds an inverted index based on `indexedb`, which has less memory usage and is fast
 1. When documents are added/modified, only the added or modified documents are re-indexed, reducing the amount of calculations
 1. Supports prefix search and can display search results in real time while the user is typing
-1. Available offline
+1. Available Offline

 Below, the technical implementation details of `i18n.site` will be introduced in detail.